Logann120/Business-Model-CIST2100/Team_Communication.md

 **Means of Communication**
 - Our team members will be communicating through Slack.
-- If Slack is unavailable, please use the fallowing emails for communication needs.
+- If Slack is unavailable, please use the following emails for communication needs.
 	+ Hugo Corado(CEO) - hcorado@unomaha.edu
 	+ Logan Noonan(COO) - logannoonan@unomaha.edu
 	+ Bryan Retana-Ramirez(CFO) - bretana2010@gmail.com